More than 500 miles of trails cross Shenandoah National Park in Virginia’s Shenandoah Valley, which can make it tough to choose one or two day hikes.

-This hike is barely a stone’s throw from the Rockfish Gap entrance in the park’s South District, so it’s also an easy one to do if you’re spending time in Waynesboro.
+This hike is near the Rockfish Gap entrance in the park’s South District, so it’s also an easy one to do if you’re spending time in Waynesboro.

 The summit of Little Calf Mountain is more a lovely meadow than a rocky outcrop.
 Still, the scenic views are rewarding, especially at the end of a long day.